Dom Kennedy

-Dominic Ross Hunn (born August 22, 1984), better known by his stage name Dom Kennedy, is an American rapper from Leimert Park, Los Angeles, California.
-Since 2008, Kennedy has released 5 independent mixtapes, most notably his 2010 critically acclaimed mixtape From the Westside with Love.
-His first commercial studio album From the Westside with Love II was released on iTunes June 28, 2011.
-Despite it being his iTunes debut, FTWSWL2 received "a top 10 spot on Hip Hop/Rap albums chart during its release week" and was Kennedy's first album associated with The OpM Company, Kennedy's self-established record label.
-His song "My Type of Party" was ranked by Complex at #43 in the magazine's Best 50 Songs of 2012 list.
+Dominic Ross Hunn (born August 22, 1984), better known by his stage name Dom Kennedy, is an American rapper.
+His fourth mixtape, From the Westside with Love (2010), was met with critical acclaim; its sequel, From the Westside with Love II (2011), served as his debut studio album and entered the Billboard 200.
+His second and third albums, Get Home Safely (2013) and By Dom Kennedy (2015), both peaked at number 23 on the chart and were met with continued praise.

+Kennedy is also known for his guest appearance alongside Belly on Nipsey Hussle's 2019 song "Double Up", which entered the Billboard Hot 100.
+An independent artist, Kennedy's releases are distributed by his own label, the Other People's Money Company, or simply Other People's Money (OPM).
+His 2012 single, "My Type of Party" (featuring TeeFlii) was ranked by Complex magazine as among the 50 Best Songs of that year.

 Early life

-Dom Kennedy was born on August 22, 1984 in Los Angeles, California.
+Dom Kennedy was born on August 22, 1984, in Los Angeles, California.
 In an interview with music media outlet IMFlashy, Kennedy describes his childhood growing up as "normal".
 After his parents' divorce, Kennedy moved with his mother to Leimert Park.
 Kennedy played baseball to get out of the inner city to stay safe and out of trouble.
 He also played basketball everyday from the age of five to the age of 16.
-Upon graduating from Santa Monica high school, Kennedy enrolled in Santa Monica College, a two-year junior college in California, majoring in business management.
+Upon graduating from Santa Monica High School, Kennedy enrolled in Santa Monica College, a two-year junior college in California, majoring in business management.
 In an interview with Dr. Josh Hamilton in October 2012, Dom gave his reasoning on why he entered college and what his plan B would be.

 "I mainly focused on business management while I was there, not really thinking about music per se at first, but just on life.
 You know, like damn if I wasn't rapping or doing anything with music that was kind of where I saw myself in the world.
 I always hoped I could be an entrepreneur, you know I guess, but thats the aspirations of many people but I just felt like if I was going to learn about anything I might as well learn about structures of corporations, or at least find out everyone's job."